quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/oversecured/ovaa>`_ and the above APIs to show how Quark script find this vulnerability.

 First, we design a detection rule ``loadExternalCode.json`` to spot on behavior uses method createPackageContext.
-Then we use API ``behaviorInstance.getMethodsInArgs`` to get the methods called in the parameter of ``loadUrl``.
-Finally, we check if there is no validate method called between ``getText`` and ``loadUrl``.
-If **yes**, the APK does not validate user input.
-That causes CWE-20 vulnerability.
+Then, we find the caller method who calls the createPackageContext.
+Finally, we check if  method checkSignatures is called in the caller method for verification.

 Quark Scipt: CWE-94.py